-Strong C Cell quartz clock movements are stronger than the AA battery units.
-They have a threaded post diameter of 7/16 and a case dimension of 2-3/4"H x 2-3/16"W x 1"D. The post lengths are listed in the drop down menu, it only has to be longer than the thickness of the dial so it will go through and attach with the hex nut.
+The powerful C Cell quartz clock movements are stronger than the AA battery units.
+They have a threaded post diameter of 7/16 and a case dimension of 2-3/4"H x 2-3/16"W x 1"D. This is the strongest quartz clock movement available with out jumping up to an electric motor.
+This will run any of the hand lengths you see below, we have up to 17 3/4 long minute hand.

 Silent and does not "tick"

 A Continuous sweep Quartz Clock Movements do not make a ticking sound.
 When a second hand is used, the second hand will sweep around the dial like a Rolex rather than jumping from one second to the next.